TITLE

 Bespoke Music Composition

 Granny Eats Wolf were asked by the BBC Asian Network to create an authentic and unique palette of sound design for the radio station.
-One that celebrated British Asian culture and captured the DNA of South Asian music, but could work seamlessly with contemporary music.
+One that celebrated British Asian culture and captured the DNA of South Asian music, but would work seamlessly with contemporary music.

 Soumik Datta playing the Sarod at BBC Maida Vale Studios